EverythingSuckz/TG-FileStreamBot/README.md

 `BIN_CHANNEL` : Create a new channel (private/public), add [@missrose_bot](https://telegram.dog/MissRose_bot) as admin to the channel and type /id.
 Now copy paste the ID into this field.

+`OWNER_ID` : Your Telegram User ID

+`DATABASE_URL` : MongoDB URI for saving User IDs when they first Start the Bot.
+We will use that for Broadcasting to them.
+I will try to add more features related with Database.
+If you need help to get the URI you can ask in [Support Group](https://t.me/linux_repo).

 ### Optional Vars

+`UPDATES_CHANNEL` : Put a Public Channel Username, so every user have to Join that channel to use the bot.
+Must add bot to channel as Admin to work properly.

+`BANNED_CHANNELS` : Put IDs of Banned Channels where bot will not work.
+You can add multiple IDs & separate with <kbd>Space</kbd>.

 `SLEEP_THRESHOLD` : Set a sleep threshold for flood wait exceptions happening globally in this telegram bot instance, below which any request that raises a flood wait will be automatically invoked again after sleeping for the required amount of time.
 Flood wait exceptions requiring higher waiting times will be raised.
 Defaults to 60 seconds.